Random String Generator

 - Use Paragraph mode for layout testing, CMS fields, article mockups, and longer content blocks.

-- Use Template mode when the value needs a fixed shape such as letters-digits-mixed characters.
+- Use Template mode when the value needs a fixed shape such as letter, digit, and mixed segments.

 - Use similar-character exclusion when generated values may be typed from a screenshot, paper note, support call, or chat message.